About the District Plan

 Councils are required to review the District Plan every 10 years.

-If you have any questions queries or feedback please contact the Policy Team.
+If you have any questions queries or feedback please email the Policy Team.

-E-Plan can be viewed on most devices, though viewing from your phone is not ideal.
+ePlan can be viewed on most devices, though viewing on your phone is not ideal.

 - a map-based interface

-- the ability to view the parts of the Plan that are specific to a particular property
+- allowing users to view the parts of the plan that are specific to a particular property

-- links that can jump between references in other parts of the Plan
+- links allowing users to jump between references in the plan

-- click on highlighted words to see their legal meaning
+- allowing users to click on highlighted words to see their legal meaning

-- a Property Summary which shows the Plan provisions that apply to a site (such as hazard areas or heritage features).
+- a property summary which shows features in the District Plan that apply to a site (such as hazards or heritage features)